What Tile Is Best To Pair With A Subway Tile?

 Modern and Bold Pairings

 For those seeking a design that pushes boundaries and embraces the cutting edge, modern and bold pairings offer a chance to create a truly unique and impactful space.
-Here, we explore a selection of unconventional companions that will elevate your subway tiles to a whole new level.
+Below, we explore a selection of unconventional companions that will elevate your subway tiles to a whole new level.

 Terrazzo Tiles

 While undeniably modern, terrazzo tiles come with a few considerations.
 Due to their cementitious base, they require sealing to protect them from stains and etching.
 Additionally, the cost of terrazzo tiles can vary depending on the size and type of aggregate used.
-However, for those seeking a durable and visually striking statement piece, terrazzo tiles can be a fantastic choice for floors, especially in kitchens or busy areas.
+However, for those seeking a durable and visually striking statement piece, they can be a fantastic choice for floors, especially in kitchens or busy areas.
 Their speckled aesthetic can also be used effectively on accent walls to add a touch of modern flair.

 Metallic Tiles

-Embrace the glamour and sophistication of modern design with metallic tiles.
 Available in a range of finishes like stainless steel, bronze, copper, or even brushed nickel, these tiles add a touch of luxury and drama to any space.
 Their reflective surface bounces light around the room, creating a sense of spaciousness and a touch of Hollywood regency flair.
 Pairing metallic tiles with subway tiles creates a dynamic contrast between the clean lines of the subways and the shimmering texture of the metallic elements.

 However, due to their reflective nature, metallic tiles can show fingerprints or water spots more easily compared to other materials.
 Therefore, it's best to use them sparingly for an impactful accent.
 They can be used effectively in feature walls of entryways or other small areas to create a touch of glamour.